ACTS Master of Applied Linguistics and Exegesis

 Students will be able to:

-- Produce literature and materials for literacy instruction, to promote mother-tongue literacy as a community value, and to translate the Bible into a receptor language.
+• Produce literature and materials for literacy instruction, promote mother-tongue literacy as a community value, and/or translate the Bible into a receptor language.

-- Design plans and strategies for the entire range of objectives in a literacy-based ministry of translation and development.
+• Design plans and strategies for a range of objectives in a language development program.

 - Completion of the prescribed curriculum.

 - 49 hours of grad level credit of which a minimum of 30 semester hours must be completed at ACTS; at least 12 semester hours shall be in biblical studies/exegesis;